 Hammocks are light making you cover long distances even in thick snow cover.
 However, the same cannot get said when you have to carry heavy camping gear with you.

 Is good for your body

 Getting holstered between trees gives your back more room to recover.
 Recall, hard ground surfaces can hurt your spine but not with winter hammock camping.

 From the look of things, camping on your hammock seems like a good idea.
 But how do you go about the subject without embarrassing you and your team?
 Winter hammock camping allows you to have a night full of fun only when you know how to set up camp and have the right equipment with you.

-This post, to set the record straight, recounts how you should set your hammock up during winter.
+This post, to set the record straight, recounts how you should set your hammock up during winter as a basic camping skill.
 After all, you need to keep yourself warm and dry, and below is your guide.

 1. Buy the right gear

 Quality counts during gear purchase.
 You should never walk out of the mall without a high-end, strapped hammock, a waterproof sleeping bag, and a rainfly.
 Your checklist should also include a pillow, sleeping pad, a sleeping bag pod, a top quilt, and an under quilt.